 But what if the Kresswell Inn in the book was the same in which he and friends were situated?
-The book said it was located in Norfolk, Virginia.
-They were in Norfolk Virgina.
+The book said it was located in Ravensgate, Michigan, which is where they were.
 The street location in the book was called Petersburg Road.
-Jason leapt up from his spot on the floor, onto his bed and looked out the window after moving the curtains.
+Joseph leaped up from his spot on the floor, onto his bed and looked out the window after moving the curtains.
 He couldn’t see the street sign on the corner from where the room was.

-Jason sat on his bed and watched everyone reading the book.
+Joseph sat on his bed and watched everyone reading the book.
 Mary, Tammy, and Julie were on the floor, their pages wide open and Anne sat against the TV stand.
 Milton and David each sat up in their beds.
-Jason called to George who was lying on the floor on his side.
+Joseph called to George who was lying on the floor on his side.
 “Hey George, you finished yet?”

 “Nope, this story is kind of boring.”

 “Some witch, supposedly she put curses on people.”

 Joseph came off of the bed and sat next to George on the floor.
 “The book says that these stories are true.
 Do you think they are?”

 “I don’t know.
 Probably not.”